Danp04/danp04.github.io/docs/Markdown_basics.md

 # Markdown basics
 {: .no_toc}

+Markdown is a simple markup language that was created to simplify text formatting.
+Simple tags allow you to bold or italicize words and give them other formatting features defined in HTML.
-Below you can find basic features of Markdown to produce your content.
+Below you can find basic syntax to produce your content.
 For more information use the links below the table.

 ### Table of contents
 {: .no_toc}